 Tips to help you keep repairs to a minimum

 That sinking feeling when car meets crater is sometimes difficult to avoid, even for the most attentive driver.
-In an average year, drawing on $70 million budgeted annually for pavement repairs, the city fills some 480,000 potholes in Edmonton’s streets and highways.
+In an average year, the city fills around half-a-million potholes in Edmonton’s streets and highways.

 The freeze-thaw cycles of a long winter are often the cause.
 Potholes are typically created when moisture seeps into cracks in the pavement and then expands when it freezes, weakening the structure of the road surface.
 Temperatures warm, the water evaporates and a hole is formed – a cavity that expands with the constant aggravation of passing vehicles.

 When you can’t avoid them, potholes can cause costly damage to tires and suspension systems.
 So what can be done?
 We turned to Brian Lewis (Automotive Service Technician ’00), an Automotive Service Technician instructor, for tips to keep your ride’s pothole repairs to a minimum.